-You should then organize and focus your analysis towards solving the dilemma.
-If you had to do it all over again, would you handle the dilemma in the same way?
+- 3. Reflection: If you had to do it over again, would you handle the dilemma in the same way?
 Finally, offer what you think is an ideal solution and explain why.

-3. Dilemma Integration and Recommendations for CBS Students

-You should consider the full range of dilemmas that members of your team wrote about and seek to integrate them to produce specific principles and lessons for being more ethical in the future.
+If the ideal solution was the actual solution explain why it was ideal. - 4.
+Integration and Recommendations for CBS Students: You should consider the full range of dilemmas that members of your team wrote about and seek to integrate them to produce specific principles and lessons for being more ethical in the future.
 You should identify the similarities and differences in those dilemmas to draw general lessons about what behaviors and strategies produce moral inspiration versus moral infuriation.
-Consider also how the context can change a behavior from being viewed as inspiring to infuriating.
+Consider also how the context can change a behavior from being perceived as inspiring to infuriating.
 The goal is to develop a set of principles and processes that can help you resolve, in an inspiring way, a variety of dilemmas that you will face in the future.
 Offer concrete recommendations for being successful as an Ethical Executive.

-4. Appendix: Dilemmas
+5. Appendix: Dilemmas